HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 ## Prepare Arduino Environment for ESP8266

-To build he software you need a working Arduino environment for ESP8266:
+To build the software you need a working Arduino environment for ESP8266:

 1. Install latest version of Arduino IDE (currently version 1.8.13).